-The typical Asian dad leaves for work early in the morning, and doesn’t get home till dinner time, or sometimes, after the kids go to bed.
-Any pockets of time spent alone with the kids are few and far between, and such precious commodity, that the stress alone of wondering what to do with that time can overwhelm you into not doing anything.
+The typical Asian dad leaves for work early in the morning, and doesn’t get home till dinner time, or sometimes after the kids go to bed.
+Any pockets of time spent alone with the kids are few and far between, and such a precious commodity, that the stress alone of wondering what to do with that time can overwhelm you into not doing anything.

 1. Get Outside

 As long as the sun is shining, there’s no reason to stay indoors!
 Clock in some daddy-time with a jog or some splashing in the pool with your son.
 Do remember to stick at your son’s pace though – circling countless rounds of the track or chalking up laps does nothing for building bonds with your son.
 Cheer him on in his progress, and teach him a new stroke in the water.
 Teach your son how to balance on his bike, or how to pedal; help him get the hang of a scooter, and do the slopes with him in style.

 2. Visit the Airport

 Changi Airport Sunflower Garden

 The airport is a great place to bring any kid, really, boy or girl.
 But especially if your son is a plane lover, he will enjoy a trip to the viewing gallery to watch the planes take-off, scoot on the runway and land.
 There’s also the sky train, which is somehow such a thrill for young kids to sit.
 And if your son needs to burn off some energy, there are free playgrounds to be found at Terminal 1 and 3 as well.

 3. Take the Train

 Ride the good old MRT from end to end of our sunny island.
 Point out interesting landmarks along the way, which your son would probably not have noticed before.
 Enjoy a steak and fries lunch at the end before taking the train back home.